Washington County Health Services

 The Child Guidance Program is a public health program that has been operating in county health departments since 1956.
 The purpose is to promote optimal development, healthy behavior and effective interaction for families with children.
 Local Child Guidance staff includes a child development specialist, behavioral health clinician, and speech pathologist.

 All staff have graduate degrees in their specialties.
 Each professional holds either professional licensure or certification in their professional disciplines.
 Clinic staff work with other health department staff, professionals and community agencies and organizations to support families with young children through individual, professional or community based services.

-For more information on our Behavioral Health program, Speech & Language services, and/or Child Development services, please contact your local county health department with the contact information at the bottom of the page.
+For more information on our Behavioral Health program, Speech & Language services, and/or Child Development services, please click on the button below or call 918-335-3005.

 Learn how to install your child’s car seat or booster seat.

 Nationally certified child passenger safety technicians are available to check/install car seats and teach caregivers how to properly install car seats.

 A limited number of free car seats and booster seats are available to those who qualify.
 Service available by appointment only.
 Applicant must provide proof of government assistance (i.e., WIC, SNAP, SoonerCare, etc.) The child, parent/legal guardian of the child, and vehicle MUST be present at appointment to receive a seat.

 Children First is a free program for first-time mothers in Oklahoma that provides personal visits with specially trained nurses beginning early in the pregnancy and continuing through the child’s second birthday.

 To be eligible, participants must meet the following requirements:

 - Monthly household income at or below 185% of federal poverty level.